-A copy of this guide 'How to rent: the checklist for renting in England' when a new tenancy starts as a printed copy or, if you agree, via email as a PDF attachment.
-A gas safety certificate.
-The landlord must provide you with a copy of this certificate before you enter into occupation of the property and must give you a copy of the new certificate after each annual gas safety check, if there is a gas installation or appliance.
-Deposit paperwork.
-If you have provided a deposit, the landlord must protect it in a government approved scheme within 30 days and provide you prescribed information about it.
+- A copy of this guide How to rent: The checklist for renting in England either as a hard copy or, if you agree, via email as a PDF attachment. - A gas safety certificate.
+The landlord must provide one at the start of the tenancy and within 28 days of each annual gas safety check, if there is a gas installation. - Deposit paperwork.
+If you have provided a deposit, the landlord must protect it in a government approved scheme within 30 days and provide you with prescribed information about it.
 Make sure you get the official information from your landlord, and that you understand how to get your money back at the end of the tenancy.
-Keep this information safe as you will need it later.
-The Energy Performance Certificate (EPC).
-Your landlord must provide you with a copy of the EPC, which contains the energy performance rating of the property you are renting, free of charge at the onset of your tenancy.
-As of April 2020, all privately rented properties must have an energy performance rating of EPC Band E or above (unless a valid exemption applies) prior to being let out.
-You can also search online for the EPC and check its rating on https://www.epcregister.com/ .
+Keep this information safe as you will need it later. - The Energy Performance Certificate.
+This will affect your energy bills and the landlord must provide one (except for Houses in Multiple Occupation).
+Properties let on tenancies entered into after 1 April 2018 must have an EPC rating of at least 'E' (unless a valid exemption applies).